Science: Online Interaction

 ---- (Start the Discussion Online) ----

-3. According to their answer in the online discussion, students form two groups according to their position.
+3. According to their answer in the online discussion, students form two groups based on their position.
 In their groups, they brainstorm and record the following in a Google doc: their position, arguments, explanations, and evidence to support their position.

 4. In class, have an in-person debate about the discussion topic.